 Not every lead will agree to leave a testimonial, and that’s okay.
 A few truly positive reviews is sometimes all it takes to drive more deals.

-How do you make leads long-term customers?
+How do you make leads to long-term customers?
 With a client retention email, of course.

-By providing the lead with valuable tools, insights, data, content, and other information—ideally through a newsletter—you can stay at the top of their recommendation list.
+By providing the lead with valuable tools, insights, data, content, and other information—ideally through a real estate newsletter—you can stay at the top of their recommendation list.

-Real estate marketing emails don’t have to be a struggle that yield you no replies from a lead.
-If you’re not getting the answers you want (or, you know, any answers at all), you just might have to change the way you communicate with your leads.
+Real estate marketing emails don’t have to be a struggle that yields you no replies from a lead.
+If you’re not getting the answers you want, you just might have to change the way you communicate with your leads.

-By sending the above 10 emails and getting leads registered to your real estate agent email list, you can have a strong influx of leads ready to do business with you.
+By sending the above 10 real estate marketing emails and getting leads registered to your real estate agent email list, you can have a strong influx of free leads ready to do business with you.